1. Quantity of domestic trade decreases

-Domestic trade statistics contained in this report pertains to the flow of goods through airports and seaports in the country, whether for government or private use or for commercial purposes.
-It covers air trade, coastwise trade and passenger.
+Domestic trade statistics contained in this report pertains to the flow of goods through airports and seaports in the country, whether for government or private use, or for commercial purposes.
+It covers air trade and coastwise trade.

-Goods and/or commodities that are excluded in the compilation of data are the following:
+Goods and/or commodities that are excluded in the compilation of domestic data are the following:

 All copies of documents are compiled and processed by the Provincial Statistical Offices (PSO) of PSA.
-The PSO submits monthly data files to the Trade Statistics Division (TSD) on or before the 30th day of the month.
+The PSO submits monthly data files to the Central Office (CO) on or before the 30th day of the month.

-Final data review of the data files, generation of statistical tables, and preparation of Special Releases are done at the Central Office, particularly in the TSD of the Economic Sector Statistics Service.
+Final data review of the data files, generation of statistical tables, and preparation of Special Releases are done at the CO, particularly in the TSD of the Economic Sector Statistics Service.

 Domestic trade data files received after the set deadline of quarterly releases are all included in the Special Release which is published two months after the reference quarter.